maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   And again a restart.

-- Also now, boot from harddisk (contains Win98).
+- Also now, boot from harddisk (which contains Win98).
   I entered an empty password.

   ![Empty password](images/win-13nopw.png)